 Public Limited Company

-• Identity Proof for Shareholders and Directors: Acceptable forms of identification including Aadhar cards, PAN cards, or voters IDs for all shareholders and directors.
+• Identity Proof for Shareholders and Directors: Aadhaar card, PAN card, or voter ID for all individuals involved.

-• Address Proof for Shareholders and Directors: Documents proving residence are required for all members.
+• Address Proof for Shareholders and Directors: Documents validating residence.

-• PAN Card Details: These are needed for all directors, shareholders, and members of the company.
+• PAN Card Details: Required for all shareholders, directors, and members.

-• Company Office Address Proof: This can be a recent utility bill (not older than two months) that confirms the location of your company office or business premises.
+• Company Office Address Proof: Recent utility bills (not older than two months) to confirm the business premises’ location.

-• Digital Signature Certificates (DSC): Required for all designated directors to authenticate documents digitally.
+• Digital Signature Certificates (DSC): For all directors to authenticate online submissions.

 Step 1: Obtain Digital Signature Certificates (DSC)